-After that horrific day, the Transportation Security Administration (TSA), designed to keep the skyways safer inside the USA and abroad, instilled stricter regulations about what can and can not be brought with you on a plane.
+The Transportation Security Administration (TSA) has strict regulations about what can and can not be brought with you on a plane.
 That includes aerosol toiletries and even certain hairstyling tools.

 In this article, we answer the questions you may have about carrying aerosols on a plane and how to pack them.

 Many toiletries and grooming products come in an aerosol form including deodorant, hairspray, shaving cream, mousse, and more.
 Aerosols can contain liquids, and all of these products must comply with the TSA’s liquids rule if you fly with them.

 Therefore, all the liquids in your carry-on or hand luggage must be in 3.4-ounce (100 mL) or smaller containers.
 And no, an almost-empty larger container is still against regulations.

 The convenience of dry shampoos and conditioners in aerosol form makes them popular travel items but note that even these products must follow the same rules.
 This can be confusing because the contents of the can don’t contain liquid.
 The reasoning is that almost all aerosols are flammable and must be carefully regulated because of the propellant gases used in the cans.

 Additionally, these aerosols must follow the liquids rule of being placed into a quart or liter-sized zip-top bag, and each passenger can only have one liquids bag in their hand luggage.